o-jasper/thingscript/share_thingscript/main/help/prefer/readme.md

-`prefer/` contains user preferences wrt interacting with thingscript.
+`prefer/` contains user preferences relating to *interacting with* thingscript, specifically *not* the output of thingscript.